polarsource/polar/README.md

 ## Contributions

-Our [`DEVELOPMENT.md`](./DEVELOPMENT.md) contains all youn need to know to configure your development environment.
+Our [`DEVELOPMENT.md`](./DEVELOPMENT.md) file contains everything you need to know to configure your development environment.

 > [!TIP]
 > Want to get started quickly?
 Use GitHub Codespaces.